NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 # Roles

 **Newbie tagger** When you create an account, you become a _newbie tagger_. _Newbie taggers_ can create new content, and only edit their own content.
-If _newbie taggers_ wish to edit an existing entry, not created by themselves, they can ask to become a confirmed tagger.
+If _newbie taggers_ wish to edit an existing entry, not created by themselves, they may ask to become a confirmed tagger.

 **Confirmed tagger** can revert revisions, delete content, edit any content, and publish comments submitted to publication.
 To parse submitted comments and publish it for confirmed taggers, go to shortcut, validate/edit comments.